pedroth/nabladown-server/README.md

 # Nabladown server

-Nabladown server is a computer application that lets you view [nabladown][nabla] files, through a hot reloading server.
+Nabladown server is a computer application that lets you view [nabladown][nabla] files, through a hot reloading.

 # Quickstart